AugmentedDesignLab/Sumo2Unreal/README.md

 #### 5. A town map

 XML file obtained from a [SUMO tutorial](http://sumo.sourceforge.net/userdoc/Tutorials/Import_from_OpenStreetMap.html) in which an OSM file was imported into SUMO.
-This was then imported into UE4 using this importer.
+This was imported into UE4 using this importer.

 Output -
 ![real_town](https://github.com/AugmentedDesignLab/Sumo2Unreal/blob/master/S2U_Screenshots/real_town_ue4.png)